hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 </code></pre>

 note:
-Let's get back to our switch expression and introduce a deconstruction pattern.
+Let's get back to our switch expression example.

+**Now imagine you implemented these effects as records.**

+This means we can introduce a deconstruction pattern.

 ---